 Michigan Ross graduates have been historically successful at finding jobs within the consulting and tech sectors.
-For Michigan Ross’ most recent graduating class, 35.7% of students went into consulting, and 24.5% went into tech.
+Consulting and technology are top choices for 60% of graduates.

 A detailed look at the Ross MBA Employment Report reveals that this school is definitely an excellent option if you are eager to work in consulting or technology.
 However, even if these aren’t sectors that you’re particularly interested in, an MBA earned at Michigan Ross still holds tremendous value, and this year’s employment report backs that up.

-So, if you’re interested in achieving the same kind of success as demonstrated in the employment report, and you want to pursue an MBA at a well-rounded school that’s going to help get you to that point, Michigan Ross might be for you.
-Follow the guides outlined in this article, and apply to become part of a future cohort at this exceptional business school.
+So, if you’re interested in achieving the same kind of success as demonstrated in the employment report, and you want to pursue an MBA at a well-rounded school that’s going to help get you to that point, Michigan Ross might be for you!